bknowles/zero-to-cloud/slides/lessons/01_slide.md

 1. People >> Work >> Money
 1. Tools First

-.notes: 30 seconds -- talk about building the tools for building a Statistical Quality Control DBMS for Imprimis
+.notes 30 seconds -- talk about building the tools for building a Statistical Quality Control DBMS for Imprimis

 # Career Lessons